apache/storm-site/README.md

 ln -f -n -s ${release_name} current
 ```

+Compose a new blog post announcement for the new release on the `_posts` folder.
+You can use the `RELEASE_NOTES.html` file generated on `storm` project to retrieve the specific HTML for this version.

+Update the downloads page on `downloads.html` to point to the new version links.

 To publish the site, run the following from the storm-site root
 ```
 bundle exec jekyll build -d content